tonamatos/wiederhold-notes/content/MAT246/1/Induction.md

 	return s, t, u
 ```

->[!proof]+ Proof of Claim by strong induction:
->
->>[!fail] Removed for being in the problem set.

 Implementing this particular idea in code produces a _greedy algorithm_ that attempts to maximize the number of coins.
 Find similar proofs/algorithms that maximize the bills instead.
 This makes the proof longer to write.
 Why?
+An important insight to be gained is that from a deep mathematical perspective:

+>**Induction and recursion are the same phenomenon.**

 Moreover, the attentive reader will verify that the base cases were tacitly used in the original proof, hinting the fact that both induction types are really just **different ways of writing the same proof**.

+>[!question] Reflect.
+>
+>In this section I showed you an example of how a proof by strong induction can be much shorter than the "weak" variant.
+Can you find a problem that is much harder to solve by weak induction than by strong induction?
+See [[Problems#Strong induction|here]].